pescap/bempp-uq/README.md

 Includes:
 - (FOA) Tutorials to evaluate the shape derivative for both sound-soft and sound-hard Helmholtz scattering problems;
 - (TP Main) Tutorial to solve the Transmission Problem (TP) and analyze the convergence of GMRES
+- projection.py Routines to evaluate the transfer operators between grids for P1 elements
+- (Combination Technique) Implementation of the CT for the TP by the unit sphere (work in progress)
+- (Tensor Operator Solver) Solve preconditioned tensor operator equations with GMRES